-With a commitment to making devices inclusive and usable for everyone, Apple has announced a bunch of accessibility features for iOS 18.
-From AI-powered Eye Tracking and Music Haptics to Vocal Shortcuts and Vehicle Motion Cues, these features are catered to users with diverse needs.
+With iOS 17, Apple introduced accessibility features such as Assistive Access, Personal Voice, and Live Speech to make it easier for people with disabilities to use their devices.
+Committed to making devices inclusive and usable for everyone, Apple has announced many new accessibility features for iOS 18.
+These features cater to users with diverse needs, ranging from AI-powered Eye Tracking and Music Haptics to Vocal Shortcuts and Vehicle Motion Cues.

-Let’s talk about what these accessibility features in iOS 18 are and how they work.
+Let’s talk about all the new accessibility features in iOS 18 and how they work.

 Let’s explore these features in detail.

-Designed for people with physical disabilities, Eye Tracking tracks users’ eye movements through their iPhone’s front cameras and translates them into on-screen actions using machine learning to help them control their devices without lifting a finger.
+Designed for people with physical disabilities, the iOS 18 eye tracking feature tracks users’ eye movements through their iPhone’s front cameras and translates them into on-screen actions using machine learning to help them control their devices without lifting a finger.
 In addition, it also lets users use the Dwell Control function to select elements in apps and perform gestures like accessing physical buttons and swiping with just eye movement.

 Eye Tracking doesn’t require additional hardware or accessories, and all apps on your iPhone or iPad will support it.
 Since Apple relies on on-device machine learning technology for this feature, you can rest assured about the security of your data.